Building a HF Amplifier Project

 Construction

 The prototype circuit was built on a Transmission Line PCB, which comes with the Transmission Line FLEXI-BOX kit and is designed for the express purpose of this type of circuit development.
-These boards are available as a single item and can also be used separately from the box with SMA connectors soldered directly onto the board.
+The FLEXI-BOX is a screened project box especially designed for this sort of project.
+The circuit boards are available as a single item and can also be used separately from the box with SMA connectors soldered directly onto the board.
 The return loss of the CPWG track is normally better than -20 dB from 0.3 MHz to 3 GHz.
 A blank PCB is shown in Figure 2 and it can be seen that there are no ground links fitted at this stage.

 Figure 2